Cathkin Park: Football ground

-Third Lanark's last match at Cathkin took place on 25 April 1967, when they played out a 3-3 draw against Queen of the South.
-Jimmy Davidson scored one goal for Queens and Brian McMurdo two, including the last senior football goal at the park (the Thirds goals came from Kinnaird with two goals and McLaughlan with the other).
-A Glasgow Challenge Cup Final was played at Cathkin on 13 May 1967 between two Junior sides, Cambuslang Rangers and Rutherglen Glencairn (Cambuslang winning 2-0); this was the final football match played at Cathkin before Third Lanark folded later that year.
-The final goal to be scored at Cathkin came from Cambuslang Rangers forward Peter Coleman after 17 minutes.
+A new stand was built on the north side of the stadium in 1962, but despite this investment, Third Lanark were soon on the verge of collapse due to financial mismanagement by the hierarchy led by Bill Hiddelston.
+Their last match at Cathkin took place on 25 April 1967, when they played out a 3-3 draw against Queen of the South.
+Jimmy Davidson scored one goal for Queens and Brian McMurdo two, including the last senior goal at the park (the Thirds goals came from Kinnaird with two goals and McLaughlan with the other).
+A Glasgow Challenge Cup Final on 13 May 1967 between two Junior sides, Cambuslang Rangers and Rutherglen Glencairn, (Cambuslang winning 2-0) was the last official football match at Cathkin Park; the final goal came from Cambuslang Rangers forward Peter Coleman after 17 minutes.

+Some parts of the new stand were taken to be used at Cliftonhill (including the wooden seats which remain in situ in the 21st century).
+A tentative proposal for use of the oval-shaped ground by Glasgow Tigers (speedway) team in 1968 fell through when the stand was subjected to an arson attack (one of a spate which also included incidents at Hampden and Ibrox).
+Thereafter the stadium subsequently fell into disrepair and most of the fabric was gradually removed.
+Property developers intended to buy the land but a deal was cancelled when it was designated to remain recreational in usage, and it became a municipal park with the pitch at its centre, while the remains of the surrounding terraces from three sides of the ground were never demolished and can still be seen.

-The stadium subsequently fell into disrepair and most of the fabric was gradually removed.
-The remains of the terraces from three sides of the ground can be seen in the park.
-However, a reformed Third Lanark team, which plays in the Greater Glasgow Amateur League, currently plays in the park, as do Hampden AFC and boys team the Jimmy Johnstone Academy.
+A reformed Third Lanark team, participating in the Greater Glasgow Amateur League, played in the park in the early 21st century, as did Hampden AFC and boys team the Jimmy Johnstone Academy.
 In 2017, Third Lanark A.F.C. announced a £5 million plan to return to Cathkin and redevelop the ground, with an all-weather pitch, a 2000-seat stand, floodlights and community facilities for football and cricket.
 In the meantime, the latest of several projects to carry out basic renovations on the remaining terracing and barriers by volunteers, including actor Simon Weir, took place in early 2019.
 The Jimmy Johnstone Academy leased the ground, and received planning permission in December 2023 to fence off the pitch, despite objections from local residents.
 However, in August 2024, a local resident won a judicial review of Glasgow City Council's decision to grant the planning permission, with the decision deemed unlawful for failing to take account of the Land Reform (Scotland) 2003 Act, known as Scotland's right to roam legislation.

+In September 2025, the ground was designated a scheduled monument by Historic Environment Scotland.